Password Exposure Test Product Manual

 It is important to note that this tool will never display or report the actual passwords of any user accounts in your AD.
 Passwords within AD are in a hashed format and will not be visible at any point.
 The test results will simply identify the user accounts which fail the test so you can decide how to remedy that.

 Additionally, the data pulled from AD is encrypted.
 The information obtained during the test is saved in local memory, not to disk.
-None of the information from your AD will be transmitted to us at any point during the test.
+Your domains are the only data transmitted to us from your AD at any point during the test.

 To run the PET, the system you use must have the following: